 Living in Richmond, you’ll be served primarily by the very large Henrico County Public School District.
 The district is home to 81 schools, of which 33% are rated as Above Average, according to GreatSchools.
 With such a large base of schools in the area, it should go without saying that you will not be starved for options when it comes to elementary, middle, or high schools.
 Notable ones include Short Pump Elementary School, Pocahontas Middle School, and Open High School.

-If you or a loved one are looking to get into higher education, you’ll have easy driven access to excellently-rated campuses like the public University of Richmond, the private Randolph Macon College and Virginia State University.
-Those are all within 25 miles of Richmond, and there even more not covered here.
+If you or a loved one are looking to get into higher education, you’ll have easy driven access to excellently-rated campuses like the public University of Richmond, the private Randolph Macon College, and Virginia State University.
 You’ll have plenty of choices for higher education while living in Richmond!

 Richmond, VA Climate & Weather